 Progress/Results: FIELDWORK COMPLETED.
 Field work is complete at the Disney Wilderness Preserve and other study areas.
 The presence of Dermomycoides at the preserve was confirmed from samples taken from the first field visit.
-Data analysis is in progress.
+Data analysis was completed in 2022.
 Mr. Atkinson expects to complete his dissertation in the spring of 2023.